Setup Guide

 What do I need before I set up Tap to Pay on iPhone?

-Start by submitting an application on the CoreMobile website at corecommerce.com/coremobile (or click Talk to Sales).
-You'll need a registered US business (sole proprietor, LLC, corporation, or nonprofit), a US business bank account, your EIN or SSN, a government-issued ID, and your expected monthly volume.
-Once approved, you'll need a supported iPhone (XS or later on iOS 16.4+), an Android phone with NFC on Android 9+, or an Android tablet with NFC.
+You'll need a registered US business, a US business bank account, your EIN or SSN, a government-issued ID, and a supported iPhone (XS or later on iOS 16.4+) or NFC Android device.
+Apply at corecommerce.com/coremobile.

 Does Tap to Pay work on Android?